-LSA Sets Fundraising Goal for New Ivan Sag Fund
+LSA Achieves Fundraising Goal for New Ivan Sag Fund

-The LSA is seeking to raise $50,000 in donations to the recently established charitable contribution fund in memory of Ivan Sag.
+The LSA has now raised in excess of $50,000 in donations to the recently established charitable contribution fund in memory of Ivan Sag.
 This fund was created in consultation with Ivan’s family, and is to be used to support a named student fellowship at the LSA's biennial Linguistic Institute.

 As many linguists have remarked, Ivan was one of the driving forces behind modern Linguistic Institutes, seeing them rightly as a setting where formal academic activity and informal interaction converge happily -- where conversations over food and drink help generate new ideas, and break down disciplinary and status boundaries.
 He was an active organizer already at the 1974 Amherst Institute, co-directed the 1987 Stanford Institute, and was a formal Associate Director or informal guru at most Institutes in the 1980s, 1990s, and 2000s.